-‘The right decision’: Putin defends Russia’s ‘noble’ invasion of Ukraine
+Putin defends ‘noble’ invasion and says peace talks are at ‘dead end’

-‘The right decision’: Vladimir Putin defends Russia’s ‘noble’ invasion of Ukraine after week of silence
+‘The right decision’: Putin defends ‘noble’ invasion of Ukraine and vows more bloodshed

 ‘It’s clear that we didn’t have a choice’, says Putin in rare public appearance